meilisearch/documentation/reference/api/search.md

 Search for documents matching a specific query in the given index.

+This is the preferred endpoint to perform search when an API key is required, as it allows for [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) to be cached.
+Caching preflight requests **considerably improves search speed**.

 ### Path parameters

 | Name              | Type   | Description                                                               |